-I authored an article titled “Pennsylvania Redware” for the Pottery Making Illustrated magazine in early 2008, and was featured on the cover.
-This article was also included in the books “Electric Firing : Creative Techniques”, published in 2008, and "Glazing Techniques", published in 2015, by The American Ceramic Society.
+I authored an article titled “Pennsylvania Redware” for the Pottery Making Illustrated magazine in early 2008, and my work was featured on the cover.
+This article was also included in the books “Electric Firing : Creative Techniques”, published in 2008, and two additional publications, in 2015 and 2016, by The American Ceramic Society.
 My “Partridge in a Pear Tree” plate was on the cover and an article written by Wendy Komancheck was in the Antiques and Collecting Magazine issue of April 2008.
 Also my work was included in the Early American Life August 2017 and 2015 issues, as well as the Holiday issues of 2006 and 2007.

 I have two

-videos available on YouTube and a third by Channel 69 News during the
+videos available on YouTube and there was a third by Channel 69 News during the

 early morning of October 22, 2013 with anchor Melanie Falcon as she decorated

 her own snowman plate during the live broadcast, which is sadly no longer available

 I have been